 Some missions stem from a bilateral program between the Senate and the concerned foreign assembly, others are implemented in conjunction with other administrations (National Assembly, Minister of Cooperation to cite a few).
 The Senate makes furthermore its expertise available to international organisations like the United Nations Development Programme (UNDP), the Interparliamentary Union (UIP) or the Assembly of French-Speaking Parliamentarians (APF).

 Reception in the Senate of interns and visitors

 The Senate welcomes among its administration some civil servants from foreign Parliaments in order to train them.
 These internships last between one week and one month to associate their beneficiaries to the ongoing process of the Senate departments.

-These interns come from various countries: Bulgaria, Senegal, Gabon, Xameroun, Burkina-Faso, Ivory Coast, Laos, Latvia, Libanon, Georgia, Poland, Russia, Cuba...
+These interns come from various countries: Bulgaria, Senegal, Gabon, Cameroun, Burkina-Faso, Ivory Coast, Laos, Latvia, Lebanon, Georgia, Poland, Russia, Cuba...